canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 !!!
 Note:
-           Core images are seeded automatically with snaps and the model assertion when created with the normal  ubuntu-image tool (available as a snap in the beta channel).
-But, `ubuntu-image` does not yet support building Classic images.
-However, the principles explained here can be used to manually modify a Core image after it is built to
+           Core images are seeded automatically with snaps and the model assertion when created with the normal `ubuntu-image` tool (available as a snap in the beta channel).
+However, `ubuntu-image` does not yet support building Classic images.
+The principles explained here can be used to manually modify a Core image after it is built to
           seed additional snaps and assertions.